IR35 Legislation Changes

 - Do you direct what uniform they wear?

 Case Study: Lorraine Kelly and Eamonn Holmes

 A good case to look into to get an understanding of the complexity of the level of control that would be found to impact IR35 would be the findings in the Lorraine Kelly and Eamonn Holmes cases.
 Where Eamonn was found to be impacted by IR35, Lorraine wasn’t due to the significant differences in the control that ITV had over each individual.

 Employment Law can be complicated and we would advise any employer that is unsure about IR35 legislation to always seek advice.

 At NORI HR and Employment Law we take away the stress and uncertainty of HR and Employment Law.
-You can contact us on 01254 947829 , view the our HR Consultancy plans here or take advantage of our HR Clinic
+You can contact us at 01254 947829 , view our HR Consultancy plans here, or take advantage of our HR Clinic